kings-moloch/kings-docs/README.md

 If you wish to be able to see changes reflected live, you can run a local dev server.
 Requires a NodeJS environment on your machine.

-> Run `npm ci` to quickly install all necessary dependencies.
+> Run `yarn` to quickly install all necessary dependencies.
 You can then run
-> `npm run docs:dev` to launch a local live-reload instance of the docs.
+> `yarn run docs:dev` to launch a local live-reload instance of the docs.
 Changes
 > will be reflected as soon as you save the source file.

-You can also run `npm run docs:build` if you ever want to manually build the static output.
+You can also run `yarn run docs:build` if you ever want to manually build the static output.
 This is normally handled on the CI server automatically.
-For consistent code formatting we use [Prettier], if you wish you can format all files prior to a commit via `npm run format`.
+For consistent code formatting we use [Prettier], if you wish you can format all files prior to a commit via `yarn run format`.

 [prettier]: https://prettier.io